sanyaade-fintechnology/InApp-SDK-iOS/README.md

 ### Prerequisites
 * You or your client is operating in one of the countries supported by payleven.
-* You have signed up and received your API key [here](https://service.payleven.com/uk/developer?product=apppay).
+* You have signed up [here](https://service.payleven.com/uk/developer?product=apppay) and received your API key.

 ### Installation